Crowndev/copay/CONTRIBUTING.md

 "postinstall": "sed -i  -e \"s/.*require(...\\/...);//g\" node_modules/asn1.js-rfc5280/index.js;   bower install",
 ```

+To publish this package to npm, for now we must type `npm run apply:copay` to generate `package.json` first.
+This takes a long time and should be improved in the future.

 The following is the original contributing guide of bitcore-lib.

 # Contributing to Copay